woodduckie/docs/docs/docs/Customize-Iterate/autosens.md

 ******************
 Here's what each symbol above means:

- ">" : deviation from BGI was high enough that we assume carbs were being absorbed, and disregard it for autosens purposes
+ "x"  : deviation from BGI was high enough that we assume carbs were being absorbed, and disregard it for autosens purposes.
+It could also have been exluded becuase of an unexplained high deviation (site failure, etc) at XXXXXX threshold.

  "+"  : deviation was above what was expected

  "-"  : deviation was below what was expected

  "="  : BGI is doing what we expect

+ "4h" : time stamp to mark hour of day - i.e. 4h = 4am, 22h = 10pm, etc.

+ "8g" : COB. initial car entry will show as full carbohydrate count followed by "(" with subsequent COB notes (4g) as current calculated COB

+ "1u" :

+ Any time new carbs are entered, the new COB is noted in that log.
+(It's not reporting carb entries, just COB at each point in time).
+The UAM check is based on total IOB compared normal basal.
+From the code, looks like if IOB is > 2 hours worth of basal, it will trigger a UAM detection, which will then persist until deviations turn negative again (with IOB < 2h basal).

 The symbols are in reverse order beginning with the most recent deviation on the left and ending with the deviations 24 hours ago on the right.